folke/which-key.nvim/README.md

 ## ✨ Features

+* for Neovim 0.7 and higher, it uses the `desc` attributes of your mappings as the default label
+* for Neovim 0.7 and higher, new mappings will be created with a `desc` attribute
 * opens a popup with suggestions to complete a key binding
 * works with any setting for [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen'), including instantly (`timeoutlen=0`)
 * works correctly with built-in key bindings